 When Does 0x80070570 Error Occur?

 This error would generally occur when you are trying to install a Microsoft update or install Windows freshly.
 The 0x80070570 error occurs in the middle of the installation process and thus, stops the installation process.
-When this error occurs, it reads in the screen a certain message saying that it cannot install some files and prevent your PC from being capable of installing or updating system.
+When this error occurs, a certain message appears stating it cannot install some files and prevent your PC from being capable of installing or updating system.
 Moreover, this error usually arises in three different situations.
 Here, we have divided it into the types wherever the 0x80070570 occurs:

 Type 1 – The first type displays the following message during the Windows 7 installation: “Windows cannot install required files.
 The file may be corrupt or missing.
 Make sure all files required for installation are available and restart the installation.
 Error code: 0x80070570.”